 Sigiriya Damsels

-A spiral metal ladder, taking you to the sheltered recess in the rock where the paintings which are most valued in the nation of Sri Lanka-Sigiriya Damsels lies.
+A spiral metal ladder takes you to the sheltered recess in the rock where the paintings that are most valued in the nation of Sri Lanka-Sigiriya Damsels lie.
 Commissioned by King Kassapa in the 5th century is a splendid art form with bewildering visuals.
-Amongst many there paintings is one which many artists worldwide praise.
-A painting done in a whole face of the rock is eventually one of the largest murals ever tried.
-Here, 21 barechested womens with cloud life fluffy dress in below stand offering fruits and scattering a different kind of flowers.
-Many artists have also preferred to state these damsels as the highly concentrated and stylised artform of Buddhist religious themes.
+Amongst many of their paintings is one that many artists worldwide praise.
+A painting done on the whole face of the rock is eventually one of the largest murals ever tried.
+Here, 21 bare-chested women with cloud-life fluffy dresses below stand offering fruits and scattering different kinds of flowers.
+Many artists have also preferred to state these damsels as the highly concentrated and stylized art form of Buddhist religious themes.

 The Mirror Wall

-The Mirror Wall is another one of the Sigiriya unique sights where there is a highly polished mirror wall with a wide variety of graffitis, poems and other literary fragments of the impressions of the Sigiriya lies.
-We can compare this The Mirror Wall as a living book of the history of Sigiriya.
-This wall constitutes all the reactions of early visitors of Sigiriya.
-Plastered with egg white, burnished lime and beeswax it’s covered with dense spider web.
-Graffity aging back to a 7th century has the tributes in the form of art or poem about the beauty of Nearby Damsels.
-The Mirror Wall is also a place where people nowadays like to stumble upon to know about the ancient history of Sigiriya as a whole.
+The Mirror Wall is another one of the Sigiriya’s unique sights where there is a highly polished mirror wall with a wide variety of graffiti, poems, and other literary fragments of the impressions of the Sigiriya.
+We can compare The Mirror Wall as a living book of the history of Sigiriya.
+This wall constitutes all the reactions of early visitors to Sigiriya.
+Plastered with egg white, burnished lime, and beeswax it’s covered with dense spider web.
+Graffiti dating back to the 7th century has tributes in the form of art or poems about the beauty of Nearby Damsels.
+The Mirror Wall is also a place where people nowadays like to stumble to learn about the ancient history of Sigiriya as a whole.